 My first year in Congress, the President's budget attempted to cut $122 billion from highway programs, after the expiration of the current highway bill.
-It also cut discretionary transportation accounts, including reductions in Amtrak, and the elimination of TIGER grants and cuts that capital investment grants programs.
-On the House Budget Committee, I questioned the Director of the Office of Management and Budget (OMB) Mick Mulvaney on the White House Budget’s elimination of funds for Transportation Investment Generating Economic Recovery (TIGER) grants.
-Thankfully, these programs were ultimately reinstated.
+It also cut discretionary transportation accounts, including reductions in Amtrak, and the elimination of TIGER grants and cuts to capital investment grants programs.

 According to the American Society of Civil Engineers, California is currently home to over 1,300 structurally deficient bridges, 678 high hazard dams, and 50% of its nearly 200,000 miles of public roads are in poor condition.
 Infrastructure repairs and improvements are vital to so many industries that we rely on and help us get out families home safely.
 However, little action has been taken by Congress in the past few years to provide substantive funds for our nation’s crumbling infrastructure.
 Repeatedly employing stop-gap funding measures for this critical need is only holding back our local economies.
 I have partnered with colleagues to cosponsor bipartisan legislation that encourages innovation and development.
 The Regional Infrastructure Accelerator Act establishes a program to facilitate investment in and the financing of certain infrastructure projects.